run_HemoCorrection

 • green.dat: green channel

-The abovementioned files are created using the run_ImagesClassification function.
+The abovementioned files are created using one of the availabel Data Import functions (run_ImagesClassification or importFromTif)

 Output